cpavnn/RideShare/README.md

 5. Give a project name, click save
 6. From project home page go "Authentication" , click "Set up sign in method" and enable "Google"
 7. On the firebase project page, click on "Hosting" and click on get Started"
-8. Follow the instructions Install the firebase tools
+8. Follow the instructions Install the firebase tools (Node and npm have to be installed)
 9. Type "firebase init" to initialise the app.
 10. Do the config as per the below image